imagej/imagej.github.io/pages/SPIM_Registration_Method.md

 ## Broad applicability of the bead-based framework to multi-view imaging

-![<b>Figure 7:</b> Multi-view imaging with spinning disc confocal microscopy](Rotation_chamber.png
+![<b>Figure 7:</b> Multi-view imaging with spinning disc confocal microscopy](/images/pages/Rotation_chamber.png
-"Figure 7: Multi-view imaging with spinning disc confocal microscopy") Having the bead-based registration framework for multi-view reconstruction established, we sought to expand its application beyond SPIM, to other microscopy techniques capable of multi-view
+"Figure 7: Multi-view imaging with spinning disc confocal microscopy")" Having the bead-based registration framework for multi-view reconstruction established, we sought to expand its application beyond SPIM, to other microscopy techniques capable of multi-view